ahoisington/HackAThing/README.md

 ## Who did what:
 For the majority of our Hack-A-Thing, we worked together, side by side!
 It made our work go very smoothly.
- We could think together about problems and fix problems quickly.
+ We could think together about our project and fix problems quickly.
 Even though we each typed different pieces of code, our work was shared and balanced.
 * Acacia did the setup / started the tutorial through to the "Taking Turns" section.
 * Morgan did the winner calculation through to the end of the tutorial.
 * Acacia researched formatting tricks, enhanced layout of our game (the green box, centering).
-* Morgan wrote up the README.md
+* Morgan wrote up the README.md layout
+* We both contributed to the README.md
 * Acacia found examples of other projects created with React, so that we had some inspiration for how else to enhance our Tic-Tac-Toe webpage.